babsey/nest-desktop-legacy/docs/user/faq.rst

 How can I activate seed randomization?
   In the context menu of the play button (by clicking on right button) you find an option to activate seed randomization.

-Where can I find simulation controller?
-  The simulation controller appears by clicking on the cog icon left to controller side bar.
-  The kernel controller is a part of the simulation controller.

 How can I modify kernel of NEST Simulator?
   In the simulation controller you find a kernel section for the NEST Simulator.